spryker/spryker-docs/docs/sdk/dev/development-tools/ts-linter.md

 ## Installation

-For details on how to install the TS Linter for your project, see the [TS Linter integration file](/docs/scos/dev/technical-enhancement-integration-guides/integrating-development-tools/integrating-ts-linter.html).
+For details about how to install the TS Linter for your project, see the [TS Linter integration file](/docs/scos/dev/technical-enhancement-integration-guides/integrating-development-tools/integrating-ts-linter.html).

 ## Using TS Linter